ananace/personal-charts/charts/matrix-synapse/README.md

 It is not dangerous to keep the job enabled, as it will not delete the existing secret, but it will keep your ArgoCD application state in `Missing` rather than `Healthy`.

+#### ArgoCD Detection

+This chart will attempt to detect that it's being run under ArgoCD, and will automatically adjust necessary parts of the signing key job if it is.

+If for some reason this does not work for you, or you want to make doubly sure that it does, you can set `argoCD` to `true` in [values.yaml](./values.yaml) to force the changes.

 ## Installation Examples

 Refer to [the main Synapse docs](https://github.com/matrix-org/synapse/blob/master/docs/federate.md) for more information.